JBdesign53/docker-compose-dev/README.md

 ### 4. Configure HTTP Settings

-The **httpd-local.conf** file contains a VirtualHost entry which reads:
+The **httpd-local.conf** file is updated with a VirtualHost entry which reads:

 ```
 <VirtualHost *:80>